Team Animal Ecology and Trophic Interactions

 Professor: Prof. Dr. Michael Staab

-Research Assistants: Julian Lunow, M.A.
-Joshua Spitz
+Research Assistants: Julian Lunow, Joshua Spitz

 Technical and Administrative Staff: Tanja M. Müller, Kerstin Strauß